 will come by to check on them.
 Dean also tells Sam they need to close the Hell Gates so the kids have a chance at a normal life.
 Sam hopes they won't be the only ones.

 - American Football: Dean uses a football metaphor to suggest Sam might want to take it easy.

 Listen, if you want to take a knee

-- Alas, Poor Villain: Jimmy Day, a recently returned young soldier from Afghanistan turned vampire.
-His near-victim mentions that he was in tears and apologising when he tied her up, while he later fearfully begs Josephine for his life.
+- Alas, Poor Villain: Jimmy Day, a soldier recently returned from Afghanistan-turned-vampire.
+His near-victim mentions that he was in tears and apologizing when he tied her up, and he later fearfully begs Josephine for his life.

 - Anywhere but Their Lips: As a farewell, Dean offers a fist bump, but Krissy kisses Dean on the cheek instead.